 There are some marvellous self-catering properties in the UK, particularly in Devon and Cornwall, (check out these luxury self catering properties in Cornwall) but to really find that idyllic whitewashed villa with private pool you’ll need to go to the Med.

 There are many wonderful places to say in Mallorca and Ibiza far from the package resorts.
 On the Spanish mainland the Costa de la Luz is the place to go for unspoilt beaches, fishing villages and private villas.

 Another surprise is the Costa Brava where, once you get away from the tacky parts of the coast, you’ll find some wonderful villas as well as great beaches and a charming, rugged coastline.
 More details.

-Elsewhere in the Med we love the small island of Gozo off Malta.
+Elsewhere in the Med we love the small island of Gozo off the coast of Malta.
 It has some gorgeous villas, and romantic hotels such as Ta’ Cenc.
 And on mainland Italy we recommend getting away from it all in the countryside by renting a villa in Le Marche.